radajakub/resume/README.md

 Data types are specified in `src/data.ts` file.
 The last `Data` class contains initializing constructor.

-In the future, it will be loaded from a JSON file.
+In the future, it is possible to extend it by filling the data from an online form.

-## TODO

-### Data
-- Add long descriptions and modal details to everything